- Capabilities Used

 The Acti-Brush had not been updated since its introduction–the primary factor causing its slip from first to fourth place.
 It was time to reconsider the user group.
 Altitude’s research team determined that the primary users were young (under 20) and looking for a toothbrush that was better fitting, more effective, longer lasting, and easier to maintain.
 We not only met all of these needs, but also proved that a high-powered dual brush unit could be delivered in a slender profile.

 Colgate-Palmolive and Altitude determined that the keys to reconnecting with users were differentiation from competitors, superior performance, and outstanding ergonomics.
-Altitude developed the Motion, a high-powered, slim profile brush, with dual oppositional oscillating heads and a patented ergonomically correct arcing neck.
+Focused on human centered design, Altitude developed the Motion, a high-powered, slim profile brush, with dual oppositional oscillating heads and a patented ergonomically correct arcing neck.
 Motion’s sophisticated color pallet and perfectly placed rubber grips got the customers’ attention, while the refined features and performance delivered on their needs.